Whiteknight/StoneFruit/docs/v3/scripting.md

 #### Positional Arguments

-Positional arguments can be fetched from the input using the `[]` syntax.
+Positional arguments can be fetched from the command using the `[]` syntax.
 An integer index will fetch and consume the argument with that index, while a `[*]` will fetch all remaining unconsumed positional arguments.
-Positional arguments can also be gotten from the values of named input arguments using the `[]` syntax with a string integer of an integer argument.
+Positional arguments can also be gotten from the values of named command arguments using the `[]` syntax with a string integer of an integer argument.
 Literal positional values will be passed as-is:

 **Script**: `test [1] [*] [x] z`